capnRadu/capnRadu/README.md

 </a>

 ## Glad to see you here!
-I’m a first-year student on my path to perfecting my skills.
+I’m a second-year student on my path to perfecting my skills.
 I have experience with many different aspects of game development and I am familiar with programs and methodologies used in this domain.
 Currently, I am working on developing my game programming and 3D modeling skills!

 <br/>